 `` If you don't break the rules every so often you'll never transcend them``, Bernini

-Cardinal Scipione Borghese was an obsessive collector and assembled works by Bernini, Caravaggio, Titian and many others.
+The collection originally began with Cardinal Scipione Borghese, who was an obsessive collector and assembled works by Bernini, Caravaggio, Titian and many others.

 An extremely passionate art lover, Cardinal Scipione even went as far as to have someone remove Raphael’s “Deposition of Christ” from its original location: a church in the city of Perugia!

 This painting was commissioned by a wealthy woman from Perugia for the death of her young son Grifonetto.
 Raphael created a magnificent altarpiece that would honor Grifonetto in the family’s chapel.
 It is believed that one of the youths carrying the body of Christ is meant to depict Grifonetto, whom the painting was dedicated to.

 In an exquisite location – specifically designed to house the Borghese’s art collections – among the many paintings and ancient Roman artworks on display, we will see Gianlorenzo Bernini’s statues, made for the cardinal Borghese, such as Apollo and Daphne.

 The sculpture shows Daphne, who is being pursued by the god Apollo, at the moment that she begins to metamorphose into a tree in order to escape his amorous advances.

 Scipione Borghese was a good patron of Caravaggio – Italian Painting favorite bad boy – and the Borghese Gallery houses six of his paintings.
 Therefore, on this Borghese Gallery tour, you’ll see the largest gathering of his works in a single collection, spanning the artist’s life and reflecting events that occurred during his time in Rome.
 You will discover the secret of his last years as a fugitive by hearing the stories behind his “David with the head of Goliath”.